Vishesh-Chahar/weights/README.md

 # weights
-A ttol to learn how weights work in a neural network
+A tool to learn how weights work in a neural network